 Measures to ensure safe use of liquid laundry detergent capsules

-Liquid laundry detergent capsules are a relatively new product form.
-They help consumers use just the right amount of detergent for their washing needs.
-Whilst they are safe when used and stored as instructed on the product package, it is important to store them in a safe place before and after use, and always keep them out of reach of children.
+Liquid laundry detergent capsules help consumers use just the right amount of detergent for their washing needs and are used safely by millions of consumers every day.
+They are safe when used as intended and as specified on the product packaging.
+As with any other detergent, it is important to store them in a safe place before and after use, and always keep them out of reach of children and vulnerable people.

 Industry taking effective action